 Once you click on the Create button, a new window called Mappings will open.
 Here we have to select the Mapping you want to associate with this session.
 From the following screenshot, currently, we have only one mapping, so we are choosing it.

 Our newly created Informatica reusable session task was added to the Task Developer.
-Before we were adding or linking to the Workflow, we have to change a few properties and configure the connection strings of a Source and target.
+Before we were adding or linking to the Workflow, we had to change a few properties and configure the connection strings of a Source and target.
 To do so, double-click on our session task

 Double click on the Session task will open the following window.
 Within the General Tab, we can rename the Session Task to a more meaningful name.
 Please do not forget to provide a Task description for this Reusable Session in Informatica.

-Within Properties Tab, we have three common properties that we have to configure for the relational databases.
+Within the Properties Tab, we have three common properties that we have to configure for the relational databases.

 Once you click on the Arrow, a new window called Connection Browser opens.
-Since we are using the SQL as our source database, we are selecting the Microsoft SQL Server as the Select Type
+Since we are using the SQL as our source database, we are selecting the Microsoft SQL Server as the Select Type.

 Next, we are selecting the already created connection i.e, AdventureWorksDW